 Here are Ninja coffee maker reviews for three different types of coffee makers.
 We hope this helps you decide which one will work best for you.

-The Ninja Specialty Coffer Maker is one of the few home coffee brewing machines that is certified by the Specialty Coffee Association (SCA).
+The Ninja Specialty Coffee Maker is one of the few home coffee brewing machines that is certified by the Specialty Coffee Association (SCA).
 To be a SCA Certified Home Brewer, the machine must meet exacting requirements, including temperature and uniformity of extraction.

 This model is available with either a glass or thermal carafe.
 Both types have a 50-ounce (10-cup) carafe.
 As mentioned earlier, models that come with the thermal carafe do not include the warming plate.

 The Specialty Coffee Maker is recommended by Consumer Reports.
 They gave this machine high marks, and it has a five-out-of-five review for customer satisfaction.

 If you like making coffee in different ways but have limited counter or storage space, this may be the coffee maker for you.
 It includes features you would find on a Keurig, espresso machine, and regular drip coffee maker.